How to Use Time Machine on macOS Sequoia?

 2. Restoring the Entire System

-If you need to restore your entire Mac, for example, after replacing a failed hard drive or migrating to a new Mac, Time Machine has you covered:
+You may need to restore your entire macOS some times.
+For example, after replacing a failed hard drive or migrating to a new Mac.
+Time Machine has you covered:

 Step 1.
-To boot into macOS Recovery, restart your Mac, press and hold Power button until it boots into macOS Recovery mode.
+Restart your Mac, press and hold Power button until it boots into macOS Recovery mode.
 Choose Options and click on Continue button.

 Step 2.
 In the macOS Recovery window, choose Restore from Time Machine Backup.